Hassang97/P7B-Certfiicate-Extractor/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page] if you want to contribute.
+Feel free to reach out to me if you have any questions or comments!

 ## Acknowledgments